huggingface/transformers/examples/research_projects/jax-projects/hybrid_clip/README.md

 # Vision-Text dual encoder model training examples

+> Note: This example is experimental and might not give the best possible results

 The following example showcases how to train a CLIP like vision-text dual encoder model using a pre-trained vision and text encoder using the JAX/Flax backend.